If you’re not familiar with Southern Spain, you might wonder where exactly Marbella is located.

 Malaga Airport to Marbella by taxi

-To get to Marbella by taxi, you can simply take any taxi waiting at the taxi rank at the arrivals.
+To get to Marbella by taxi, you can take any taxi waiting at the taxi rank at the arrivals.
 The journey is the same as with the car and takes about 1 hour (60km).
-The cost can be in the region of 60 euros.
+The cost can be in the region of 60 euros, but if you want to secure the best price, you can check

 Malaga Airport to Marbella by a bus